mouseless/baked/unreleased.md

   - `Bluprints` are now `Recipes`
 - `Authentication.Disabled` was removed
 - NHibernate logs are now redirected to logger instead of direct console logging
+- Default levels are added to enable request/response and sql logging for development, only error for production

 ## Bugfixes